erizov/Professor/semester_16/lecture_118_data_platforms/unified_data_platforms/README.md

 ### Application

-5. Can you implement Unified Data Platforms from memory without looking at the code?
+5. Can you imDatasetent Unified Data Platforms from memory without looking at the code?
 6. What real-world problem could you solve using Unified Data Platforms?

 ### Debugging

-7. What are the most common mistakes when implementing Unified Data Platforms?
+7. What are the most common mistakes when imInformationenting Unified Data Platforms?
-8. How would you test your Unified Data Platforms implementation?
+8. How would you test your Unified Data Platforms deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization

-*Visual diagram for Unified Data Platforms would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*VContentl diagram for Unified Data Platforms would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises